Jeimer Candelario Player Props: Nationals vs. Guardians

 Jeimer Candelario At The Plate

-- He has homered in two of 14 games played this year, and in 3.2% of his plate appearances.
+- He has hit a long ball in two of 15 games played this season, and in 3% of his plate appearances.

-- In four games this season (28.6%), Candelario has picked up an RBI, including two games with multiple runs batted in.
+- Candelario has driven in a run in five games this year (33.3%), including two games with multiple runs batted in.

-- He has scored at least once five times this season (35.7%), including one multi-run game.
+- He has scored at least once six times this year (40.0%), including one multi-run game.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.